Health Information Technician Salary

 Popular Skills for Health Information Technician

-Health Information Technicians usually report a few specific skills.
-Most notably, skills in HIPAA Compliance, Medical Coding, Electronic Medical Records, and Medical Terminology are correlated to pay that is above average.
+Survey results show that Health Information Technicians use a fair number of skills.
+Most notably, skills in HIPAA Compliance, Electronic Medical Records, Medical Coding, and Medical Terminology are correlated to pay that is above average.
 At the other end of the pay range are skills like Medical Records and Medical Terminology.
-It is often found that people who know Electronic Medical Records are also skilled in HIPAA Compliance.
+For most people, competency in Electronic Medical Records are, more often than not, also skilled in HIPAA Compliance.

 Pay by Experience Level for Health Information Technician